uDeviceX/uDeviceX/doc/poly.md

 ## Conditional header

 Only global: one directory `g/` for entire project.
-Choose Controlled by passing `-I$S/g/cpu0` to all files.
+Controlled by passing `-I$S/g/cpu0` to all files.

 	g/cpu0/api.h
 	 /cuda/api.h